Employer of Record

 Social Security Registration

 Companies must register with the Spanish Social Security system as soon as they start employing individuals.
 This registration, which requires prior tax registration, results in obtaining a Contribution Account Code (CCC) necessary for enrolling employees.
 Registration should be completed electronically via the Social Security e-Office using a digital certificate, commonly issued by the National Mint (FNMT-RCM).
-This registration must be finalized within six calendar days from the employee’s start date.
+Employee registration must be finalized before the employee starts work and may be submitted up to 60 calendar days in advance.

 Ongoing Compliance Requirements

-• Tax Obligations: Companies with an annual turnover exceeding EUR 6,010,121.04 must pay taxes monthly, within the first 20 days of the following month.
-Those with a lower turnover pay taxes quarterly, within the first 20 days of April, July, October, and January.
-Delays in tax return submissions incur penalties based on the delay duration.
+• Tax Obligations: Companies with annual turnover above the large taxpayer threshold generally file certain withholding tax obligations monthly.
+Other companies usually file quarterly, within the first 20 days of April, July, October, and January.
+Delays in tax return submissions incur penalties and surcharges according to tax law.

-• Tax Filing: Companies acting as withholding tax agents must electronically submit the 111 Tax Form monthly or quarterly and the 216 Tax Form for nonresident income.
+• Tax Filing: Companies acting as withholding tax agents must electronically submit Form 111 monthly or quarterly and Form 216 for non-resident income where applicable.
 Annual tax forms 190 and 296 must also be submitted electronically by January 31, detailing income and withholdings.

-• Tax Rate: Spanish tax residents are subject to a progressive Personal Income Tax (PIT) rate, up to a maximum of 47%.
-Non-residents are taxed at 24%, or 19% if from an EU or EEA country, with a higher rate of 47% for incomes exceeding EUR 600,000.
-Special tax regimes apply to employees in the Basque Country and Navarra.
+• Tax Rate: Spanish tax residents are subject to progressive Personal Income Tax rates that combine state and regional scales.
+Non-residents are generally taxed at 24%, or 19% if resident in another EU or EEA state in cases where that rate applies under the non-resident rules.
+Special tax regimes apply in the Basque Country and Navarra.

 Pension Requirements